 Running tights are a great lower base layer for cold weather running.
 You could wear them on their own, too, if you’re comfortable with it.

-However you choose to wear them, these Under Armour tights use Heatgear fabric which not only regulates body temperature but also provides light compression features to keep that blood flowing.
+However you choose to wear them, these Under Armour tights use Heatgear fabric, which not only regulates body temperature, but also provides light compression features to keep blood flowing.

 Integrated briefs provide more support than the average pair of tights, and anti-odor technology is always helpful for a sweet-smelling run.